 The University provides employment for students through work-study and work-ship programs.
 The Federal Work-Study Program is a federally funded, need-based student work program awarded and administered by the Student Financial Aid Office.
 To be eligible for work-study, student must apply for financial aid and show financial need.
-Work-ship is part-time employment up to 15 hours per week in various departments on campus.
+Students receiving work-study are limited to working 13 hours per week, Work-ship is part-time employment up to 15 hours per week in various departments on campus.
+To be eligible for work-ship, the individual must be a student enrolled for a minimum of 12 hours during the fall and spring semesters and a minimum of 6 hours during the summer semester.
+Students may begin working on the first day of a semester and must cease on the last day of the semester.
+Departments that plan to use students during a break period must seek prior approval from their Senior Vice Chancellor.
 All work-ship positions must be approved through the Office of Human Resources and follow the procedures required by that department.